 Despite that, I fell in love with Paris right off the bat, and it has always held a special place in my heart.
 At 21, I was living my best life in Paris, soaking up everything I could about it.
-I strolled the streets and bridges, visited as many museums, churches and parks as I could.
+I strolled the streets and bridges and visited as many museums, churches and parks as possible.
 History was coming alive all around me.

-Many people come to Paris to shop, eat, or to find themselves.
+As they say, Paris is always a good idea.
+Many people come to Paris to shop, eat, or find themselves.
 I didn’t come to Paris to find myself, but in some way, it has profoundly influenced me.
-It was a more ordinary experience that gave me an insight into a city that inspired books, movies and dreams of many.
+It was an ordinary experience that gave me an insight into a city that inspired books, movies and the dreams of many.
 That was the first real trip that sparked my love for travel and made me fall in love with the City of Lights.
-As they say, Paris is always a good idea.

 Paris is famous as the City of Lights, or La Ville Lumièr in French.
 It’s probably one of the most common of all Paris nicknames.
 If you’ve been to Paris or have seen it in pictures, you might assume that the nickname comes from the many lights illuminating the city today.
-That would be a natural assumption, but Paris has been known as the City of Lights long before many lightbulbs were installed.
+That would be a natural assumption, but Paris was known as the City of Lights long before the lightbulbs were installed.

 Paris was one of the first cities to get street lighting installed.
 During the mid-17th century, King Louis XIV ordered the streets to be illuminated to help deal with rampant crime.
 Lit streets made it easier to spot criminals at night.

-Paris, the City of Love, is a staple in movies and books, and almost as popular as the City of Lights.
+Paris, the City of Love, is a staple in movies and books and is almost as famous as the City of Lights.
 Although popular culture has perpetuated this Paris nickname, there is more to it.
 While Parisians have a reputation for being romantic by nature, the city has been a pull for lovers for centuries.

-With romantic parks and bridges, Paris is a popular wedding and honeymoon destination.
+Paris is a popular wedding and honeymoon destination with romantic parks and bridges.
 People from all over the world leave padlocks as tokens of their love attached to the railings of the Pont des Arts bridge.
-The lovers place the padlock symbolizing their love on the bridge while throwing away the key as a symbol of their unbreakable bond.
+The lovers place the padlock symbolizing their love on the bridge while throwing away the key to symbolize their unbreakable bond.
 I’m going to leave the effectiveness of that to your imagination.

 The City of Lights is one of my faves, read on about all The Places I Have Loved Before!

 As many will tell you, love is in the air in Paris, and often it has nothing to do with other people.
-Paris is the City of Love for those that become enamoured by the culture, charm, architecture and history.
-I definitely fall into this category.
+Paris is the City of Love for those enamoured by the culture, charm, architecture and history.
+I fall into this category.